mission and impact

 each year for mental health awareness and action

 This peer-to-peer approach is unique to Active Minds and one that works.

 One data point: 67% of young people tell a friend they are feeling suicidal before telling anyone else.
 Another statistic: Students are 20 percent more likely to receive treatment on campuses that are perceived to be supportive of mental health issues than not.

 Our approach addresses individual needs as well as the overall culture in the community, workplace, or campus.
 We build strong and supportive environments where anyone who needs help, seeks help, with confidence.

 Thank you to these students and chapters for providing beautiful photos of their campus-based work for our latest Impact Report:

 Cover photo: Kiernan Bloye, Active Minds at Brown University (RI).
 Inside front cover: Jasmine Modasi photographed by Annie Lin, Active Minds at Western University (Canada).
-Timeline: Send Silence Packing® exhibit at Mt.
-San Jacinto College (CA) photographed by Becky Fein; Send Silence Packing exhibit at Syracuse University (NY); Active Minds at Brown University; Active Minds at Stockton University (NJ), photo by Nathan Morell.
+Timeline: Send Silence Packing® display at Mt.
+San Jacinto College (CA) photographed by Becky Fein; Send Silence Packing display at Syracuse University (NY); Active Minds at Brown University; Active Minds at Stockton University (NJ), photo by Nathan Morell.
 Inside back cover: Syracuse University; Western University; Active Minds at Ithaca College (NY).